February 1 General Strike (1947): Detail

 In the New Year's speech on January 1, 1947, Shigeru Yoshida attacked the labor movement and accused labor groups of being "lawless gangs" (『不逞の輩』, Futei no yakara), an act that made the situation even tenser.
 On January 15, (Note: Some sources say on January 11.) the National Labor Union Joint Struggle Committee consisting of 30 unions, including the Japanese Federation of Labour and the Sanbetsu, with 4 million members, was organized.
 Three days later, the National Labor Union Joint Struggle Committee issued an ultimatum demanding that the government must meet the ten demands made in December 1946 by February 1, or else it would launch a national strike.
 The Japanese Communist Party also tried to mobilize as many unions as possible that were not members of the National Labor Union Joint Struggle Committee to participate in the strike.

 On January 15, the government made a partial concession and Shigeru Yoshida publicly apologized for his comments on January 1.
 Shortly after the ultimatum was issued, Labor division's Cohen sent a letter to Economic and Scientific Section's General Marquet, warning him that the unions were organizing a strike and advising him to ask SCAP to force an end to the strike.
 SCAP rejected the request and argued that an informal verbal warning would have been sufficient to dissuade union leaders.
 On January 22, the government again conceded to a 150 yen salary increase for government employees.
 On the same day, Marquet and Cohen conveyed SCAP's order to "advise" union leaders not to strike.
 Union leaders, on the other hand, believed that SCAP will not violate the labor laws they have just enacted.
 About 2,400,000 workers from various industries were ready to join the strike.
-On the afternoon of January 31, MacArthur officially issued a handwritten strike injunction, which read:
+On the afternoon of January 31, MacArthur officially issued a handwritten strike injunction, which read in part:

 Japanese society today operates under the limitations of war, defeat, and allied occupation...
 A general strike, crippling transportation and communications, would prevent the movement of food to feed the people and of coal to sustain essential utilities, and would stop such industry as is still functioning.
 The paralysis which inevitably would result might reduce large masses of the Japanese people to the point of actual starvation, and would produce dreadful consequences upon every Japanese home regardless of social strata or direct interest in the basic issue.

 At 8:00 p.m. that night, labor leader Yashiro Ii made a speech on NHK, tearfully announcing the official cancellation of the general strike on February 1.
 He quoted Vladimir Lenin, saying that the cancellation was "one step back, two steps forward".